gugazimmermann/boinanuvem-frontend/README.md

 - Spanish (es)

 Language files are located in `app/i18n/translations/`.
 The language context provides translation hooks throughout the application.

+### Translation Coverage

+All user-facing strings are internationalized, including:
+- Animal movement types and labels
+- Form labels and placeholders
+- Error messages and notifications
+- Table headers and filters
+- Button labels and actions

+The application uses a comprehensive translation system with type-safe translation keys and fallback support.

 ## 🎨 Theming